devhliu/wrt-project/radon_inversion/README.md

 ### Radon inversion in 2D/3D

-Octave/Matlab scripts for inversion of classical Radon transforms in 2D/3D via projection theorem.
+Octave/Matlab scripts for inversion of classical Radon transforms in 2D/3D via Slice Projection Theorem.
-Generally speaking, functions here take an input a CSV file containing Radon transforms and inverts them via projection theorem (1D Fourier transform + 3D inverse Fourier transform).
+Functions here take an input a CSV file containing Radon transforms and perform reconstructions by applying two times Fourier transforms (1D Fourier transform + 3D (or 2D) inverse Fourier transform).

-  * **RtFt_2d.m** - Fourier transform of Radon transforms in 2D along shift variable
+  * **RtFt2D.m** - Fourier transform of Radon transforms in 2D with respect to shift
-  * **RtFt_3d.m** - Fourier transforms of Radon transforms in 3D along shift variable
+  * **RtFt3D.m** - Fourier transforms of Radon transforms in 3D with respect to shift
   * **lgwt.m** - script for computation of Gaussian nodes in interval [-1, 1], taken from [here](https://fr.mathworks.com/matlabcentral/fileexchange/4540-legendre-gauss-quadrature-weights-and-nodes?requestedDomain=)
-  * **nfft_reconstruct_3d.m** - application of inverse Fourier transform to the data returned by RtFt_3d.m
+  * **NFFTRec3D.m** - inverse 3D Fourier transform of the data returned by RtFt3D.m
+  * **NFFTRec2D.m** - inverse 2D Fourier transofmr of the data returned by RtFt2D.m

 #### Dependencies